seladb/PcapPlusPlus/SECURITY.md

 | x.x.x   | :x:                |
 -->

-We encourage you to submit a pull request if you have a solution or fix.
+We encourage you to submit a pull request if you have a solution or fix for anything.
 Your contributions help advance the library and enhance safety for all users :star:.
 We would very much appreciate any contribution to this project.
 If you're interested in contributing please visit the [contribution page](https://pcapplusplus.github.io/community#contribute) in PcapPlusPlus web-site.

 ## Reporting a Bug :bug: :bug: